lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 🌻 [Check integration tests >>][11]

-Unit tests are used to test single functions, while each integration test can be used to test each luigi task in this pipeline.
+Unit tests are used to test single functions, while each integration test can be used to test each Luigi task in this pipeline.

 #
 <p align="left">